hhariri/hhariri.github.io/_posts/2014-04-17-getting-started-with-kotlin-oss-project.md

 started, which is a port of [Humanizer](https://github.com/MehdiK/Humanizer) to the JVM and JavaScript, using Kotlin.

-As Kotlin, JVM and IntelliJ IDEA is new territory to a few, here's a small step-by-step on how to get started.
+As Kotlin, JVM and IntelliJ IDEA are new territory for a few, here's a small step-by-step on how to get started.

 ## IntelliJ IDEA, or not.